 A set of interconnected networks that allow computers in different locations to exchange information.
 The Internet includes services such as the world wide web, electronic mail, file transfer protocol (FTP), chat and remote access to networks and computers.

 An internet service provider (ISP) is a company that provides access to the Internet.
 In Australia, widely used ISPs include Bigpond, iinet and Dodo.

 An intranet is basically a private, internal internet specific to an organisation or group.

 Java is a programming language that is commonly used in the development of client-server web applications.

-A Local Area Network (LAN) is a system that interconnects computers and other devices that share a common communications line and wireless link, generally within a limited geographical area such as a home or office building.
+A local area network (LAN) is a system that connects computers and other devices that share a common communications line and wireless link, generally within a limited geographical area such as a home or office building.

-Short for malicious software, malware refers to a software program that has been developed to do harm to other computer users.
+"Malware" is short for malicious software.
+It refers to a software program that has been developed to do harm to other computers.
 Types of malware include viruses, worms and spyware.